 “…where I was more surprised was a fat loss esp around my midsection and love handles, some in my face.
 I feel lighter.

 Roughly I dropped from 18% body fat to 15% by day 15, if I’m to trust my scale (not the best way to measure fat loss) No changes in diet or duration and intensity of exercise.

 My pants are starting to fall down and getting some compliments from my spouse”

-In a Cell Metabolism review of several studies, a few interesting observations were made about mice who were treated with MOTS-C and fed a variety of diets:
+In a Cell Metabolism review of several studies, a few interesting observations were made about mice who were treated with the MOTS-C peptide and fed a variety of diets: